 Video is something I have yet to explore fully with my own camera let alone with a new piece of tech.
-The special ‘movie’ button will make transition from still images to movie a simple step which seems a very sensible option.
+The special ‘movie’ button will make the transition from still images to movies a simple step which seems a very sensible option.

 One final thing to consider is the cost, or rather lack of it, all the tech you can cram into a camera for only £489 ….half the price of my present lens!